cpraveen/cpraveen.github.io/comp/clawpack.md

 conda activate claw
 ```

-Once you are inside this environment, install clawpack using pip, see [here](http://www.clawpack.org/installing_pip.html#installing-pip) for more details.
+Once you are inside this environment, install clawpack using `pip`, see [here](http://www.clawpack.org/installing_pip.html#installing-pip) for more details.

 Now you can run Clawpack programs.
 Once you are done, you can deactivate the environment